What is rappelling? Our guide to an essential climbing technique

 What is rappelling?

 Rappelling is most often employed as the descent after an upward climb, however it has become something of an adventure sport in itself these days.
-Rappelling can also be used as a means of lowering into a slot canyon or for spelunking, and is even used by the military these days to access hard to reach locales.
+Rappelling can also be used as a means of lowering into a slot canyon or for spelunking, and is even used by the military to access hard to reach locales.

 Regardless of who first conceived of the idea, it was a good one.
 Charlet-Straton spent several more years perfecting the technique and it quickly caught on among the climbing community as the best way to descend.